Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

      }];
 ```
-## 4.5 APNS Message Push
+## 4.5 APNS message push

 ```
 【Description 】
      Sign up for Meari APNS push
-     We need to provide our server with the P8 file, the Key ID of the P8 file, the bundle ID of the App, and the Team ID of the App issuing certificate to push APNS messages.
+     P8 file, the Key ID of the P8 file, the bundle ID of the App, and the Team ID of the App issuing certificate need to be provieded to relize APNS messages push.
       Called when logged in, that is, under the condition of [MeariUser sharedInstance].logined == YES

 【Function】